T-LES/alx-low_level_programming/0x01-variables_if_else_while/README.md

 seperated by , and followed by a space.

-Program 100-print_comb3.c prints all possible different combinaison of thr two digits 0 and
+Program 100-print_comb3.c prints all possible different combinaisons of thr two digits 0 and
 1 with the two digits differents.

+Program 101-print_comb4.c prints all possible different combinaisons of three digits.